bmostafa340/hurdle-2/README.md

   - PopulationPrinter is essentially a script that performs a step towards aggregating the wildebeest population vs time and fire frequency vs wildebeest population predictions into the fire frequency vs time prediction presented in the Conclusions in the Report.

+See the report PDF for the full project, as well as a more detailed explanation of the programs and their context.